How to Plan an Amazing Seattle to San Francisco Road Trip

 Your next destination is a complex of national and state parks – Redwood National and State Parks – which, collectively, are the best place in the world to see towering coastal redwoods.

-Newton B. Drury Scenic Parkway: Similar to Avenue of the Giants, this scenic drive takes you parallel to 101 through Prairie Creek State Park and a nice string of redwoods.
+Newton B. Drury Scenic Parkway: Similar to Avenue of the Giants (the next stop), this scenic drive takes you parallel to 101 through Prairie Creek State Park and a nice string of redwoods.

 Avenue of the Giants